 PHIL 292.001 – Field Work in Philosophy: Introducing Philosophy in Primary and Secondary Schools

-The Ethics Bowl competition will sharpen the participants’ ability to reason through complex moral issues, and invite us to consider the philosophical and civic foundations of education.
-Students will also reflect on the ways in which our discursive practices can sustain and impede the health of our democracy.
+The Ethics Bowl competition sharpens participants’ ability to reason through complex moral issues and invites us to consider the philosophical and civic foundations of education.
+Students will reflect on the ways in which our discursive practices can sustain and impede the health of our democracy.

-The service component of this course will be conducted online.
+The service component of this course will (hopefully!) be conducted via in-person site visits, supplemented by online interactions.

 Permission of the instructor is required to enroll in this course.
 Please email email@example.com.